aurelberra/stopwords/elements_for_discussion.md

 # Project status

-Lists have been implemented in Voyant Tools on 2017-10-16.
-They have to be refined and documented: this is still an ongoing discussion.
+* 2017-10-16 Both lists have been implemented in Voyant Tools.
+They now have to be refined and better documented: this is still an ongoing discussion.

+# TODO

+* Decide what categories have to be extended and what paradigms should be completed (for lack of clear statistical motivation based on explicit corpora)
+* Integrate [DCC core lists](http://dcc.dickinson.edu/vocab/core-vocabulary) – or explicitly base both lists on them?
+* Explain rationale and update lists on [DigiClass wiki](http://wiki.digitalclassicist.org/Stopwords_for_Greek_and_Latin)

 # Latin stopwords